1. Graduate School Application

 All graduate program admissions are handled by the UGA Graduate School.
 Once the graduate school reviews your application, it is forwarded to the MMR program for further review.
 Final decisions will be issued by letter from the UGA Graduate School.

-- 2 official transcripts from institutions you’ve attended UGA students and alumni are exempt as their records are on file.
+- 1 official transcript from institutions you’ve attended UGA students and alumni are exempt as their records are on file.

 - GMAT or GRE scores